St. Bridget Catholic Church

 A new rectory was built in the 1960s.
 Up until 2001, St. Bridget’s pastor also served the Mirage Flats Sacred Heart Parish as a mission, with a priest driving north to say mass every Sunday morning.
 Sacred Heart Parish closed in 2001 and is now administered through St. Patrick’s Parish in Chadron.

-Sr. Sarah is also active in the Hemingford Ministerial Association, which operates a food pantry.
+The Hemingford Ministerial Association operates a food pantry.
 The church’s faith formation program has added Generations of Faith and youth ministry to the traditional CCD and CYO programs.

 Pastors who have served St. Bridget’s Parish over the years include:

 Hemingford was the first home of late Grand Island Bishop John L. Pashcang, born five miles east of the village.
 John Pashcang, infant son of Mrs. and Mrs. Casper Pashcang, was baptized in St. Bridget’s in 1890 with Mrs. and Mrs. John Gasseling as his godparents.